tycrek/degoogle/README.md

 - Android Auto
   - *Help requested!*
 - Google TV/Android TV
-  - [Kodi](https://kodi.tv/) - It's incredibly powerful.
-Backed by one of the strongest communities around.
+  - [Kodi](https://kodi.tv/) - It's incredibly powerful and backed by one of the strongest communities around.
 Tons of plugins to do nearly anything you want.
+Software installs on nearly any platform.
-  - [OSMC](https://osmc.tv/) - Free, open source media center.
-Strongest competitor to Kodi.
+  - [OSMC](https://osmc.tv/) - Free, open source media center OS.
+Kodi is pre-installed.
+Thanks to @g4rret and @lgiard for clarifying the difference between Kodi and OSMC!

 ## Desktop applications